kortirso/emailbutler/README.md

 ### UI

-Emailbutler provides UI with rendering email tracking statistics - /emailbutler/ui/dashboard.
+Emailbutler provides UI with rendering email tracking statistics - /emailbutler/ui.
-And with opportunity to resend emails.
+And with opportunity to resend and/or destroy emails.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).